Deep-Jiwan/traefik-dynamic-editor/README.md

 ## Contributing

 Contributions welcome!
-The modular design makes it easy to:
+Looking to
 - Add new features to the frontend
-- Implement the API in other languages
+- Extended testing and checking
-- Extend the configuration options
+- Extend the configuration options, ability to fully setup traefik end to end.
 - Improve the UI/UX